SketchUp

-SketchUp is a suite of subscription products that include SketchUp Pro Desktop, a 3D modeling Computer-Aided Design (CAD) program for a broad range of drawing and design applications — including architectural, interior design, industrial and product design, landscape architecture, civil and mechanical engineering, theater, film and video game development.

-Owned by Trimble Inc., the program is currently available as a web-based application, SketchUp Free, and three paid subscriptions, SketchUp Shop, SketchUp Pro, and SketchUp Studio, each with increasing functionality.

-The program includes drawing layout functionality, surface rendering in different "styles", and enables placement of its models within Google Earth.
+SketchUp is a proprietary 3D modeling software that is used to create and manipulate 3D models.
+It is used in architecture and interior design.

+SketchUp was originally founded by @Last Software in 2000, before the company was acquired by Google in 2006.
+Google then sold the Sketchup software to Trimble Inc. in 2012.
+The software has a free web-based version and three paid subscriptions to gain access to applications for Windows and macOS.

 History

 @Last Software

-SketchUp was developed by startup company @Last Software of Boulder, Colorado, co-founded in 1999 by Brad Schell and Joe Esch.
+SketchUp was developed by startup company @Last Software of Boulder, Colorado, which was co-founded in 1999 by Brad Schell and Joe Esch.
 SketchUp was created in August 2000 as a 3D content creation tool and was envisioned as a software program for design professionals.
-The program won a Community Choice Award at its first tradeshow in 2000.
+The program won a Community Choice Award at its first trade show in 2000.
 The first macOS release of SketchUp won a "Best of Show" at Macworld in 2002.

 Google

 Google acquired @Last Software on March 14, 2006, attracted by @Last Software's work developing a plugin for Google Earth.
 On January 9, 2007, Google announced Google SketchUp 6, a free downloadable version of SketchUp, including integrated tools for uploading content to Google Earth and to the Google 3D Warehouse.

-Google SketchUp Pro 6 introduced a beta version of Google SketchUp LayOut which includes 2D vector tools and page layout tools allowing presentations to be produced without the need for a separate presentation program.
+Google SketchUp Pro 6 introduced a beta version of Google SketchUp Layout which includes 2D vector tools and page layout tools allowing presentations to be produced without the need for a separate presentation program.

-On November 17, 2008, SketchUp 7 was released with integration of SketchUp's Component Browser with Google 3D Warehouse, LayOut 2 and dynamic components that respond to scaling.
+On November 17, 2008, SketchUp 7 was released with integration of SketchUp's Component Browser with Google 3D Warehouse, Lay Out 2, and dynamic components that respond to scaling.

 On September 1, 2010, SketchUp 8 was released with model geolocation with Google Maps and Building Maker integration.
-Mac OS X Tiger was no longer supported.
-SketchUp version 8 use under Wine has been rated "Gold".
-Geolocation information is always stored in the KMZ file.
+Geolocation information is always stored in the .KMZ file.
 The building designs themselves are saved in SKP.

 Trimble

-Trimble Navigation (now Trimble Inc.) acquired SketchUp from Google on June 1, 2012 for an undisclosed sum.
+Trimble Navigation (now Trimble Inc.) acquired SketchUp from Google on June 1, 2012, for an undisclosed sum.
 In 2013, SketchUp 2013 was released.
-A new site was provided, Extension Warehouse, hosting plugins and extensions for SketchUp.
+A new site was provided.

 Subscriptions

-SketchUp comes in three subscription options:
+SketchUp comes in the following subscription options: